MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 Now, follow the guidance on how to enumerate and review permissions in the [App consent grant investigation](incident-response-playbook-app-consent.md#method-2---using-powershell).

-#### Check whether the permissions were granted by user identities that should not have the ability to do this, or whether the actions were performed at strange dates and times
+#### Check whether the permissions were granted by user identities that shouldn't have the ability to do this, or whether the actions were performed at strange dates and times

 Review using Audit Logs: